Recyclable K-Cup Coffee Capsules

 Guilder Café/Junior’s Roasted Coffee

-Founded by Caryn and Mike Nelson and partners Tony Roberts and Carrie Lind, Guilder Café gets its name from the movie/book The Princess Bride—a theme that’s present throughout the café’s menu, design, and packaging.
-The café has two locations: the “East” location in Northeast Portland’s Alameda-Irvington neighborhood and the “West” location inside of Powell’s City of Books.
-The East location features a micro-roastery—Junior’s Roasted Coffee—with its own café located on NE Prescott Street.
+Founded by Caryn and Mike Nelson and partners Tony Roberts and Carrie Lind, Guilder Café derives its name from the movie/book The Princess Bride—a theme that influences the café’s menu, design, and packaging.
+The café operates two locations: the “East” location in Northeast Portland’s Alameda-Irvington neighborhood and the “West” location inside Powell’s City of Books.
+The East location features a micro-roastery—Junior’s Roasted Coffee—with its own café situated on NE Prescott Street. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale)

-Another notable thing about Guilder/Junior’s: the founders’ dedication to ethically and sustainably sourced coffee.
-In 2018, Guilder’s founders launched the Cost of Production Covered Project to serve as their guide to green coffee-buying practices.
+Another notable aspect of Guilder/Junior’s is the founders’ commitment to ethically and sustainably sourced coffee. (a symptom the SCA and Scott Rao attribute to under-extraction) In 2018, Guilder’s founders initiated the Cost of Production Covered Project to guide their green coffee-buying practices.

-Guilder was founded by Caryn and Mike Nelson with partners Tony Roberts and Carrie Lind.
-Photo courtesy of Caryn Nelson.
+Guilder was founded by Caryn and Mike Nelson with partners Tony Roberts and Carrie Lind. water pH levels within the 6.5–7.5 range recommended by the Specialty Coffee Association, Photo courtesy of Caryn Nelson.

-Working with importers and exporters that they know and trust, they aim to identify farms that are willing to collaborate on long-term projects and hope that transparent coffee-buying practices will help inform consumers about the hidden costs of other food systems, and will motivate larger coffee companies to buy more sustainably.
+Working with trusted importers and exporters, they aim to identify farms willing to collaborate on long-term projects, hoping that transparent coffee-buying practices will educate consumers about the hidden costs of other food systems and motivate larger coffee companies to adopt more sustainable practices.

-“When (we) started Junior’s, (we) wanted to think deeper about what makes a good roasting company,” founder Caryn Nelson shares.
-They wanted sound environmental and social conditions at the farm level, as well as equitable trade practices between all supply stream partners.
-That includes how they operate their business in Portland and share their coffee story with consumers.
+“When (we) started Junior’s, (we) wanted to think deeper about what makes a good roasting company,” founder Caryn Nelson shares. (specialty-grade beans scoring 80+ on the Coffee Quality Institute scale) They aimed for sound environmental and social conditions at the farm level, as well as equitable trade practices between all supply stream partners.
+This approach extends to how they operate their business in Portland and share their coffee story with consumers.
 “While quality is about roasting coffee to best suit its terroir, and brewing it to best represent all of the hard work and dedication that poured into that product from seed to cup, (we) wanted specialty coffee to mean more than just excellent taste,” Caryn says.

 ABOUT THE AUTHOR